tainora/netstrata/STRATEGIC_TECHNOLOGY_ADVISORY_PROPOSAL.md

 # Executive Summary

 Ted, I'm proposing a strategic technology advisory engagement to help Netstrata deploy AI-powered automation for the operational priorities you've documented through your blog communications.
-Over recent weeks, I've studied your 292 blog posts (2009-2025) to understand where automation could provide the most value.
+Over the past few days, I've studied your 292 blog posts (2009-2025) to understand where automation could provide the most value.
 This proposal focuses on three areas where I believe I can help: McGrathNicol compliance tracking, NSW regulatory reporting automation, and insurance risk intelligence.

 ### What I Can Do For Netstrata